Contra III: The Alien Wars: Development

 Contra III was developed by Konami with a team led by Nobuya Nakazato.
-Although this was Nakazato's third year at Konami, Contra III is the first Contra game he worked on, having only previously done informal playtesting for Super Contra (1990).
+Although this was Nakazato's third year at Konami, Contra III is the first Contra game he worked on, having only previously done informal playtesting for Super C (1990).
 He believed the original arcade version of Contra (1987) was difficult to play because of its vertical screen, but he did enjoy the Famicom port.
 Nakazato's team worked in Konami's new offices in Tokyo, seated next to the arcade team that had developed Contra.
 Nakazato shared progress on Contra III with the arcade team and received positive feedback.
 In early coverage, the game was known as Contra IV.
 (Note: It was also preannounced as Super Contra IV and Contra IV: The Alien Wars.)
 Nintendo Power reported the name change to Contra III in its coverage of Winter CES in 1992.

 Nakazato believed Contra had a low-budget movie theme.
 To emphasize this, he asked the sound team to change the music as the stages progressed to give a cinematic style.
 He also believed the action in earlier Contra games is too realistic, so for Contra III he wanted to include more comical elements.
 He was concerned the change may upset series fans, but believed it would be more entertaining.
 One scene added to accomplish this is a sequence where the player hangs from flying missiles.
 This strains the Super NES's sprite capabilities, so the team used background tiles to draw the helicopter and missiles in the scene.
 Making the graphics appear to move like sprites in the foreground required clever programming tricks.
 The Super NES allowed for "raster scrolling", which allowed the programmers to change the graphics for each scanline.
 The programmers shifted the vertical sync and cut off the sprites at the scanline.
 The restriction is that graphics can only move horizontally along the scanline to achieve the illusion that they are actually sprites in the foreground.

 Nakazato was concerned the traditional pattern of weak enemies followed by a boss fight was becoming mundane and did not want players to feel "in for the long haul" every play session.
 To combat this, he established a key concept for something interesting to happen every three screen scrolls.
 This made the game content feel more dense and gave it a "boss rush" type feel.
 Nakazato believed Contra IIIs fast-paced action was going against the trend of home console games shifting to slow-paced strategy and role-playing games, and is good for quick-starting stress relief.

 Contra III was released in Japan on February 28, 1992, and North America on March 26.
 In Europe, the game was retitled Super Probotector: Alien Rebels and released on September 12, 1992.
 In Super Probotector, the gameplay and story remained mostly the same, but the designs of the player characters were changed to resemble robots.
 Due to technical differences in PAL Super NES systems, Super Probotector has a slightly slower framerate.